If your company develops software for other businesses, you’ve probably thought this at some point:

 That means rethinking SEO from the ground up.

-And that shift in perspective is often the real turning point.
+And that shift in approach is often the real turning point.